dherault/serverless-offline/README.md

 ### Custom authorizers

 Only [custom authorizers](https://aws.amazon.com/blogs/compute/introducing-custom-authorizers-in-amazon-api-gateway/) are supported.
-Custom authorizers are executed before a Lambda function is executed and return an Error or a Policy document.
+Custom authorizers are executed before a Lambda function is executed and return an Error or a Policy document, or simple response.

 The Custom authorizer is passed an `event` object as below: